MauiTime's Maui Calendar of Events | November 15th-21st, 2018

 SATURDAY, NOVEMBER 17

 MENTAL HEALTH AWARENESS WALK – Sat.
 Nov 17.
 There is a lack of awareness about mental illnesses and mental health.
 People who are mentally ill are our families and neighbors.
 To raise awareness and show solidarity, join the Saint Anthony High School Mental Health Awareness Walk on the Great Lawn.
 There will also be a short talk by Danielle Bergan, from Mental Health America, and Dr. Adam Coles.
 Drinks and light refreshments included.
-9:00am.
-University of Hawaii Maui College, (310 Kaahumanu Ave., Kahului); 808-984-3500; Maui.hawaii.edu
+9am.
+University of Hawai‘i Maui College, (310 Ka‘ahumanu Ave., Kahului); 808-984-3500; Maui.hawaii.edu

 HARVEST FESTIVAL – Sat.
 Nov 17.
-Great food, fun games and attractions, high quality crafters and live entertainment is what attendees can expect during the annual festival.
-9:00am.
-Kula Elementary School, (5000 Kula Hwy., Kula); 808-876-7616; Kulaschool.weebly.com
+Great food, fun games and attractions, high quality crafters, and live entertainment is what attendees can expect during the annual festival.
+9am.
+Kula Elementary School, (5000 Kula Hwy.); 808-876-7616; Kulaschool.weebly.com

 SANCTUARY SATURDAYS – Sat.
 Nov 17.
-How many visitor centers let you watch Humpback Whales breaching right from their doorstep?
-Whale watchers and nature lovers can hear stories, experience crafts and learn about humpback whales, nature and more.
-10:00am.
-Hawaiian Islands Humpback Whale National Marine Sanctuary, (726 S. Kihei Rd., Kihei); 808-879-2818; Hawaiihumpbackwhale.noaa.gov
+How many visitor centers let you watch humpback whales breaching right from their doorstep?
+Whale watchers and nature lovers can hear stories, experience crafts, and learn about humpback whales, nature, and more.
+10am.
+Hawaiian Islands Humpback Whale National Marine Sanctuary, (726 S Kihei Rd.); 808-879-2818; Hawaiihumpbackwhale.noaa.gov

-QKC CARES KEIKI SAFETY FAIR – Sat.
-Nov 17.
-The inaugural children’s event will include entertainment, interactive keiki activities, fun and educational community booths, and fantastic door prizes.
-10am-1pm.
-Queen Kaahumanu Center, (275 W Kaahumanu Ave., Kahului); 808-877-4325; Queenkaahumanucenter.com

-MASTER GARDENER MEETING – Sat.
-Nov 17.
-Love to garden?
-Want to learn more, have fun, make new friends, and make a difference in your community?
-Come and learn how to become a Master Gardener Volunteer!
-Apply online.
-10:00am.
-Maui Master Gardeners, (310 Kaahumanu Ave., Bldg.
-214, Kahului); Go.hawaii.edu/ftY

 KEIKI HULA SHOW – Sat.
 Nov 17.
 Enjoy a true Hawaiian hula show from various hula halau, such as Te Tiare Patitifa, Na Kamali‘i Nani O Lahaina, Halau Hula O Keola Ali‘iokekai and Hui Lanakila.
-1:00pm.
-Lahaina Cannery Mall, (1221 Honoapiilani Hwy., Lahaina); 808-661-5304; Lahainacannerymall.com
+1pm.
+Lahaina Cannery Mall, (1221 Honoapi‘ilani Hwy.); 808-661-5304; Lahainacannerymall.com

 COFFEE HOUSE SESSIONS: MUSIC FOR A CAUSE – Sat.
 Nov 17.
 Kimo Nevius, Maui’s Musical Storyteller, will be joined by Michael, Bruce, and Jimmy C. from Soul Kitchen.
-They will perform to help raise money for 9th Life Hawaii, the no-kill animal shelter.
-There’s no cover- all money that’s put in the tip jar goes straight to the charity.
-No Cover.
+They will perform to help raise money for 9th Life Hawai‘i, the no-kill animal shelter.
+There’s no cover – all money that’s put in the tip jar goes straight to the charity.
 Donations encouraged.
-2:00pm.
-Wailuku Coffee Company, (26 North Market St., Wailuku); 808-495-0259; Wailukucoffeeco.com
+2pm.
+Wailuku Coffee Company, (26 N Market St.); 808-495-0259; Wailukucoffeeco.com

 SLACK KEY GUITAR WORKSHOP – Sat.
 Nov 17.
 Have you ever wanted to try Hawaiian Slack Key guitar?
 Here’s your chance!
-This one-day workshop is open to students 16 and older.
+This one-day workshop is open to students 16-and-older.
 This is a great opportunity for parents and students to take a class together.
-Bring your own guitar and learn slack key tuning, strumming and finger-picking, as well as a classic Hawaiian Slack Key song. $40.
-3:00pm.
+Bring your own guitar and learn slack key tuning, strumming, and fingerpicking, as well as a classic Hawaiian Slack Key song. $40.
+3pm.
 Kupono Music Studios, (115 E. Lipoa St., Kihei); 808-276-4847; Mkluth.com

 MAUI CRUISE NIGHTS – Sat.
 Nov 17.
-Every 2nd and 3rd Saturday, view Maui’s hottest showcase of hot rods, classic cars, lowriders and lifted vehicles in the West parking lot.
-Car and Truck Clubs welcome.
+Every second and third Saturday, view Maui’s hottest showcase of hot rods, classic cars, lowriders, and lifted vehicles in the West parking lot.
+Car and truck clubs welcome.
 Free admission.
 6-9pm.
-6:00pm.
-Queen Kaahumanu Center, (275 W Kaahumanu Ave., Kahului); 808-877-4325; Queenkaahumanucenter.com
+Queen Ka‘ahumanu Center, (275 W Ka‘ahumanu Ave., Kahului); 808-877-4325; Queenkaahumanucenter.com

 SHANTI CACAO + SOUND CEREMONY – Sat.
 Nov 17.
 Join Christina Felty and Paul Balmer of Shanti Sound Healing for a uniquely inspired meditational journey through the spirit of plant medicine and divine sound.
 Ages 16+.
 Limited to 16 guests.
 Advance reservation and payment required. $45.
-7:00pm.
-808 Wellness Center, (2439 S. Kihei Rd, Kihei); Shantiyogasound.com
+7pm.
+808 Wellness Center, (2439 S. Kihei Rd.); Shantiyogasound.com

-Prenatal Yoga and Dance Support Circle – Sat.
+PRENATAL YOGA AND DANCE SUPPORT CIRCLE – Sat.
 Nov 17.
-Aming to help families create the healthiest foundations in life from pregnancy to home sanctuaries.
-Join Zoe in a Prenatal Yoga and Dance Support Circle.
+Aiming to help families create the healthiest foundations in life from pregnancy to home sanctuaries, join Zoe in a Prenatal Yoga and Dance Support Circle.
 Call or text first to make sure class has not cancelled due to rain.
 Free.
 8am.
 Baby Beach, (207 Kealakai Pl., Pa‘ia); 808-387-1980; Zoeweston.com

 SUNDAY, NOVEMBER 18